-In all cases, loaned equipment must be identified, recorded, and tracked in the Sunflower (SFA) property management database.
+In all cases, loaned equipment must be identified, recorded, and tracked in the Sunflower database by the Department Property Administrator (DPA).
 Please refer to Administrative Guide Memo 5.2.3.

 Loan terms and conditions may vary.
-To facilitate closure of a loan, as the end of the loan period approaches, the equipment custodian/user should notify Department Property Administrator (DPA) should be notified by the accountable department as to the status of the loaned equipment.
+To facilitate closure of a loan, as the end of the loan period approaches, the equipment custodian/user should notify Department Property Administrator (DPA) as to the status of the loaned equipment.
 If the equipment is being retained past the end date of the current loan agreement, the loan document should be updated by the DPA in coordination with PMO.
-If the equipment is being returned, the DPA should process an Excess Request in the Sunflower (SFA) property management database.
-For further guidance, the DPA may contact their University Property Administrator (UPA) for disposition instructions.
+If the equipment is being returned, the DPA should notify their Property Programs Manager (PPM) to have the record retired from the Sunflower database.
+PMO may conduct periodic reviews to ensure loan documentation remains accurate.

-Though they share characteristics, each incoming loan type has additional unique steps for acquisition, as outlined below.
+Each incoming loan type may have unique steps for acquisition, as outlined below.

-A purchase requisition is required.
+A standard lease equipment purchase requisition is required.
 In addition to the standard information, the requisition must include the following:

 Clinical trials pose unique risks to the University, particularly when they involve human subjects.
 Prior to initiating a loan of equipment supporting a clinical trial, contact the School of Medicine Research Management Group (RMG).
 Close coordination with Stanford hospitals and the Institutional Review Board (IRB) may be required.

 Equipment is often brought to Stanford by new faculty from their prior institution.
 When planning for an incoming transfer, it is critical to identify whether or not the transfer is associated with a Sponsored Grant or Contract.
 The asset’s original source of funding or affiliation with an active grant or contract will determine documentation, recording, and management requirements.
 Common scenarios include:

-The department personnel coordinating the transfer of the incoming faculty must inform their DPA of the incoming transfer.
-The DPA should contact their UPA as soon as possible after their initial notification of equipment transferring in to their department from another university or outside entity
+Department personnel coordinating the arrival of incoming faculty must inform their DPA of the incoming transfer.
+The DPA should contact the appropriate PPM as soon as possible to begin processing the incoming equipment transfer.

 The DPA will serve as primary liaison with the PMO to ensure documentation is complete and records are established in an accurate and timely manner